nikunjsingh93/thinkread-ebook-reader/README.md

 - **EPUB only** (no MOBI/KFX).
 EPUB is the most browser-friendly format.
 - **EPUB covers are automatically extracted** and displayed in the shelf view.
+- **Custom fonts**: Upload TTF, OTF, WOFF, or WOFF2 files in the reader settings for personalized typography.